-Reiko joined the University of Leicester in 2004 as Reader and was appointed Professor in Software Engineering in 2007.
-Before, he held academic positions in Paderborn and Dortmund.
+Reiko joined the University of Leicester in 2004 as Reader, was appointed Professor in Software Engineering in 2007 and served as Head of Department 2014-2018.
+He is the Director of Postgraduate Teaching and Data Analytics Lead of the Leicester Innovation Hub, the university's shop window to local industry.
+Before coming to Leicester, Reiko held academic positions in Paderborn and Dortmund.
 He studied Computer Science at the Technical Universities of Dresden and Berlin and received his PhD (Dr.-Ing.) from the TU Berlin in 1998.

 Reiko is known for his work on model-based development, reengineering and testing, model transformations and the semantics of modelling languages.
 He published extensively on graph transformation, its concurrency theory, timed and stochastic variants, modularity and refinement.

-Reiko is chair of the Steering Committee the International Conference on Graph Transformation (ICGT), president of the European Association for Software Science and Technology (EASST) and co-chair of CALCO 2013.
+Reiko is chair of the Steering Committee the International Conference on Graph Transformation (ICGT) and president of the European Association for Software Science and Technology (EASST).
+He was co-chair of FASE 2006, ICGT 2008 as well as CALCO 2013.
 He is a member of the IFIP WG 1.3 - Foundations of System Specification.

 This module is offered in the 2nd semester of our MSc courses.
 It covers the principles of SOA, their implementation by Web service technology, and the model-driven development of services.